AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 <u>Cause</u>

-If you have/had an Adobe Commerce Cloud project and had added a user to the project, they would have been automatically granted Shared Access on your Primary MAGE ID.
-This would be indicated in the **Share Name** column, showing *Cloud Shared Access from MAG[XYZ]*.
+If you have/had an Adobe Commerce Cloud project and had added a user to the project, they would have been automatically granted Shared Access on the Project Owner's MAGE ID.
+This would normally be indicated in the **Share Name** column, showing *Cloud Shared Access from MAG[XYZ]*.

+If the DELETE link is missing, that means that Shared Access was automatically granted through Commerce Cloud.

 <u>Solution</u>

-It's not possible to delete the list of Shared Access users with the Share Name of *Cloud Shared Access from MAG[XYZ]*.
+It's not possible to delete the list of Shared Access users with the Share Name of *Cloud Shared Access from MAG[XYZ]* if the Shared Access wasn't added/given at this page.
 These are retained for informational/audit purposes.

 However, once you have revoked the permissions on those Shared Access users, they will no longer have that access.